NatMon/freeCodeCamp/README.md

 ## Welcome

-This is a journal of my coding progress of what I have done at FreeCodeCamp.
+This is a journal of my coding progress of what I have done at FreeCodeCamp.org.
 Please click on the [Wiki tab](https://github.com/NatMon/freecodecamp/wiki) to see my progress.